jinaynitinpatel/jinaynitinpatel.github.io/about.md

 permalink: /about/
 ---

 Hello!
-I am Jinay Patel, currently immersing myself in the intricate field of Aerospace Engineering as a diligent second-year Ph.D. student at the esteemed University of Texas at Arlington.
-My academic journey began at the highly respected Indian Institute of Technology Bombay (IITB), where I successfully completed both my Bachelor's and Master's degrees in 2021.
+I am Jinay Patel, currently immersing myself in the intricate field of Aerospace Engineering as a diligent second-year Ph.D. student at the University of Texas at Arlington.
+My academic journey began at the Indian Institute of Technology Bombay (IITB), where I successfully completed both my Bachelor's and Master's degrees in 2021.

 The fascination with Aerospace and Astronomy has been a driving force in my life since the commencement of my academic exploration at IITB.
 It prompted me to undertake a comprehensive spectrum of courses in these captivating realms, deepening my understanding and augmenting my perspective about these fields.